chirathyh/chirathyh.github.io/_pages/about.md

 **Hi!
 I'm Chirath.**

-I'm interested in designing Machine Learning and Reinforcement Learning algorithms to develop closed-loop clinical treatment strategies and currently working on the following research:
+I'm interested in exploring Machine Learning and Reinforcement Learning algorithms for decision-making in medical applications, with a focus on developing closed-loop clinical treatment solutions.
+This is often challenging due to the complex dynamics, partial observability, high inter- and intra-population variability, safety & practical learning constraints, and the presence of unknown delays and disturbances.
+These complexities call for the development of real-world algorithms capable of handling safety and explainability requirements, which are vital in medical applications.
+Currently research directions:
 1. Reinforcement Learning (RL)-based Artificial Pancreas Systems (APS) to Automate Treatment in Type 1 Diabetes.
 2. Developing Algorithms for a New Therapeutic for Depression Using Closed-Loop Non-invasive Brain Stimulation.